janmayer/talks/cloudless-testing-serverless-applications/talk.md

 - Defines how software will interact with other systems.
 - Can be thought of as the "language" that systems use to communicate with each other.
 -->

 ---

+> The hardest single part of building a software system is deciding precisely what to build.

+<p style="font-size: 75%; text-align:right">- Fred Brooks</p>

+---